Ernst Ludwig von Gerlach

 Ernst Ludwig von Gerlach (7 March 1795 – 18 February 1877) was a Prussian politician, editor and judge.
 He is considered one of the main founders and leading thinkers of the Conservative Party in Prussia and was for many years its leader in the Prussian House of Representatives.
-Like his brother Leopold von Gerlach, he belonged to the circle that formed around the Neue Preußische Zeitung (New Prussian Newspaper), in the founding of which he also played a leading role.
+Like his brother Leopold von Gerlach, he belonged to the circle that formed around the Neue Preußische Zeitung (New Prussian Newspaper), better known as the Kreuzzeitung, which he helped establish.

 Life

 Origins and youth

 Gerlach was born in Berlin in 1795 to a family of Prussian bureaucratic gentry, the fourth child of the mayor of Berlin, Carl Friedrich Leopold von Gerlach.
-Among his brothers were the later general and adjutant to the Prussian king Leopold von Gerlach and the theologian and court chaplain Otto von Gerlach.
+Among his brothers were Leopold von Gerlach, the later general and adjutant to the Prussian king, and the theologian and court chaplain Otto von Gerlach.
 Between 1810 and 1815 Ernst Ludwig studied law, with interruptions, at the newly founded University of Berlin, then later in Göttingen and Heidelberg.
 From 1813 to 1815 he fought in the War of the Sixth Coalition, during which he was wounded several times.
 He ended his service as an officer.

 One of the most formative experiences in Gerlach's life was his friendship with Adolf von Thadden-Trieglaff, whom he met in Berlin in 1815.
-Encouraged in large part by this contact, he and his brother Leopold took active part in the Pomeranian religious revival movement of the 1820s.
+Encouraged in large part by the contact, he and his brother Leopold took active part in the Pomeranian religious revival movement of the 1820s.
 The religious imprint he received from Pietism in his youth accompanied him, his actions and thoughts throughout his life.
-His acquaintance with the young Otto von Bismarck also stems from this time and this circle.
+His acquaintance with the young Otto von Bismarck also stems from the same time and circle.